 The cost of moving a boiler

-In most situations, moving a boiler will cost between £300 and £800, taking one or two days to complete.
-The price of a boiler relocation varies depending on a range of factors such as where it is being moved to and the weight of the unit.
+In most situations, the average costs of moving a boiler will be between £300 and £800, taking one or two days to complete.
+The price of a boiler relocation varies depending on a range of factors, such as where it is being moved to and the weight of the unit.

 The materials involved